serokell/ariadne/docs/usage-gui.md

 To do so, click "`>_`" button in the top bar and Knit repl will appear on the bottom of the window.
 There you can enter commands and execute them by clicking `Enter`.
 Output of every command consists of two rows: first one starts with "`>`" and contains the command you entered.
-The second one has check mark, cross mark or hourglass signal with command underneath it.
+The second one has check mark, cross mark or hourglass signal with command id underneath it.
 Check and cross mean command success and failure respectively, with command output right of them.
 Hourglass symbol indicates that command is still executing.
 You can start several commands at the same time and they will be executed asynchronously.
 To stop some long-running command you can use `kill` command with command's